Danjumajamiu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-John-Doe is a script that sets permission to predefine to user group and others, 10-mirror-permissions is a script that sets the mode of the file hello the same as olleh’s mode, 11-directories-permissions is a script that adds execute permission to all subdirectories of the current directory for the owner,group and  others,
+9-John-Doe is a script that sets permission to predefine to user group and others, 10-mirror-permissions is a script that sets the mode of the file hello the same as olleh’s mode, 11-directories-permissions is a script that adds execute permission to all subdirectories of the current directory for the owner,group and  others, 12-directory-permission is a script that creates a directory called my-dir with permissions 751 in the working directory,